Buick Envision: Tariff impact

 On August 6, 2018, General Motors announced that it might withdraw the Envision from the United States and Canada markets due to President Donald Trump's tariffs on Chinese goods should its request to seek a tariff waiver for the vehicles be denied.
 The automaker saw the exemption as "the only way" to continue offering the vehicle to U.S. consumers, according to GM President Dan Ammann.
 The exemption was denied on May 29, 2019, but GM opted to pay the tariffs without raising the price on the vehicle.
+In January 2026, GM announced they would mitigate the impact of tariffs by shifting production and final assembly of the Envision from China to their production plant in Kansas City by 2028.